 For example, you can track online consumer behavior with the help of advanced technology – exactly a customer’s movements across the Internet and analyze the data collected.
 Thus you can present them with the right, relevant goods and therefore better understand your potential customers.

-When Amazon realized that the shopping cart abandonment is a big problem, it found out the reason - tedious search process with too many steps when trading on the site.
-Then Amazon analyzed the customer behavior data and then created a new feature that enables its customers to checkout by only one step.
-In short, it's essential to take advantage of your customer behavior data extracted across all channels for optimizing your online sales.
+When Amazon realized that shopping cart abandonment is a big problem, it found out the reason – a tedious search process with too many steps when trading on the site.
+Then Amazon analyzed the customer behavior data and then created a new feature that enables its customers to checkout in only one step.
+In short, it’s essential to take advantage of your customer behavior data extracted across all channels for optimizing your online sales.

 Multi-channel retailing takes time and effort.
-To enhance the chances of success in business, it's vital to extract data from all these channels, integrate the data and then make a detailed analysis before making a prediction.
+To enhance the chances of success in business, it’s vital to extract data from all these channels, integrate the data and then make a detailed analysis before making a prediction.
 For example, the success of Uniqlo hinges on its digital content marketing and key opinion leaders.
-Meanwhile Uniqlo makes good use of historical data integration and establish its own brand and reputation for product innovation to combine the customer's in-store and online experiences.
+Meanwhile, Uniqlo makes good use of historical data integration and establishes its own brand and reputation for product innovation to combine the customer’s in-store and online experiences.

 In short, it’s very important for retailers to integrate data from all their channels – consolidate their online data and offline customer data that is distributed across different databases, and build more accurate customer profiles.